gpxl/gerlandopiro.com/_posts/2015-07-28-one-small-step.md

 Thankfully, the response from the community was overwhelmingly positive.
 A few people mentioned they would have liked to make a physical product but didn&#39;t think they could make it happen in the short, 10 day, timeframe.
 What a revelation!
 I had been struggling with the thought that a physical product wasn&rsquo;t interesting or cool enough or not businessy enough.
 Now I feel a little better about the path I&rsquo;m taking, a little bit more confident in what I&rsquo;m doing, and a huge relief that I wasn&rsquo;t burned at the stake for my idea (irrational thought I know, but self-doubt is funny that way).

+Another HUGE unexpected benefit was that one of the comments to my announcement sparked an idea that could make my project 100% better!
+I&#39;ll talk more about that one when it&#39;s more fully baked ;-)

 So a few takeaways from the day 1.
 Gumroad has a good thing going with the [Small Product Lab](https://gumroad.com/smallproductlab), it&rsquo;s a well crafted piece of content marketing and community building.
 Second, it&rsquo;s better to put your ideas out into the world rather than hold them inside and let self doubt destroy them.
 I&#39;m glad I took a small step today.